 Author, Can Constitutionalism Constrain Constitutional Change?, 3 Nw.
 Interdisc.
 L. Rev. 22 (2010)

-Author, Crafting Policies for the Guantánamo Bay Detainees: An Interbranch Perspective, DePaul Rule L.J. at 1-18 (2010).
+Author, Crafting Policies for the Guantánamo Bay Detainees: An Interbranch Perspective, DePaul Rule of Law Journal. at 1-18 (2010).

 Author, Judicial Restraint and the Enforcement of Environmental Rights in the Philippines, 12 Or.
 Rev. Int’l L. 1 (2010).